 Lockwood’s granddaughter Maisie had a mother who was a former employee of the park who died.
 I was assuming that Julianne Moore’s character Sarah Harding was gonna appear in a flashback or photo, but it turns out that Maisie is a clone of Lockwood’s deceased daughter.
 I swear to god I’m not making this up, she’s a clone instead of Harding.
 Gonna have to Double Down The Plot Twist, because it felt weak.
 Plus the film wasted an opportunity to bring back Julianne in a cameo!

-Rafe Spall’ character Gunnar Eversol felt way to similar to Vincent D’Onofrio’s character Vic Hoskins from the previous film.
+Rafe Spall’s character Gunnar Eversol felt way to similar to Vincent D’Onofrio’s character Vic Hoskins from the previous film.
 Both villains intend to use a hybrid dinosaur as a weapon.
 Gunnar is just a carbon copy without adding a new flavor or a redeeming quality.

 The Ending is an obvious example of “Sequel Bait.”
 Maisie is responsible for releasing all the dinosaurs into the world after nearly suffocating to death.
-Why did she release most of the carnivorous creatures to the world that’ll eat a bunch of civilians offscreen?
+Why did that stupid bitch release most of the carnivorous creatures to the world that’ll eat a bunch of civilians offscreen?
 Remember what I’ve mentioned about bones that can be duplicated to dinosaurs?
 To quote the game show host from Billy Madison, “What you just did, is one of the most insanely idiotic things I have ever seen, we are all now dumber and may God have mercy on your soul!”
 I also have to Double Down Maisie for unintentionally man slaughtering countless civilians offscreen!
 It’s as if she released Jared Fogle out of prison in the worst possible way you could ever imagine!

 Jurassic World: Fallen Kingdom is an underwhelming entry not as good as the original or close to Jurassic World.
 Positive things I’ve listed as smart had its moments, but the flaws I’ve listed as idiotic fell flat on its face.
 The whole plot is muddled with plot holes, an illogical conflict, unlikable newcomers as in Maisie who’s now considered one of the worst characters in the Jurassic Park franchise next to Tea Leoni’s character Amanda Kirby & Claire’s nephews!